 The way humans adapt to changing situations is a safeguard against errors.
 So these organizations put error control at the lowest possible level.
 In construction, that might mean having a person designated as a safety monitor on every task.

 These highly reliable organizations expect to make errors.
 They constantly question operations and seek error solutions before even needing them.
-With a workforce trained to recognize errors and recover from them quickly, these organizations don’t fall into the trap of isolating errors without seeing the bigger picture.
+With a workforce trained to recognize potential failures and recover from them quickly, these organizations don’t fall into the trap of isolating errors without seeing the bigger picture.

 A concrete truck with no place to unload is a result of multiple errors.
 You can’t effectively address the error without seeing all the factors that led to it.
 Fixing the last error and then moving on simply leaves all the other errors waiting to rear their heads tomorrow, the next day, or the following week.